HOME • SEARCH • EMAIL • ABOUT

 Scientific names Common names

-Dentella repens (Linn.)
-Forst.
-Creeping lickstoop (Engl.)
+Oldenlandia repens L. Creeping lickstoop (Engl.)

-Creeping dentella (Engl.)
+Accepted infraspecifics (3) Creeping dentella (Engl.)

 Dilang-butiki is a common name shared by: (1) Hedyotis philippensis, magdadakan, and (2) Dentella repens